 How to Handle Tragedy

 We’ve just been through one of the most devastating weeks in recent history.
 This past week, on September 11, 2001, the world changed forever.
 The terrorist attack on New York and Washington affected us all.
 It affected some of us directly – we have friends, family, and colleagues in that area.
-Some of us were made frantic phone calls, trying to make sure that our loved ones are safe.
+Some of us made frantic phone calls, trying to make sure that our loved ones are safe.
 But it affected us all emotionally.
 You can’t be a human being and remain untouched by the damage caused this past week.

 I don’t think there’s a person here who hasn’t been moved by the stories coming out of the States this week.
 The first day or so you got the big picture.
 Then a few days later you began to hear individual stories.
 You began to see the people who have been affected.
 It’s one thing to hear numbers in the thousands.
 It’s another to begin to hear the individual stories – the families who have lost a brother, a wife, a parent.